Attention deficit hyperactivity disorder (ADHD) is a group of behavioural symptoms that include inattentiveness, hyperactivity and impulsiveness.

 - High exposure to lead

-Teachers and parents can learn behavior-changing strategies for dealing with difficult situations.
+- Behaviour therapy — Teachers and parents can learn behaviour-changing strategies for dealing with difficult situations.

-This help parents to develop ways to understand and guide their child’s behavior
+- Parenting skills training — This helps parents to develop ways to understand and guide their child’s behaviour

 - Social skills training